Ensembl/ensembl-prodinf-datachecks/README_db.rst

 Configuration
 =============

-There is one configuration files you need to have copies of locally:
+There are two configuration files you need to have copies of locally:
 ```
 mkdir instance
 cp db_config.py.instance_example instance/db_config.py
+cp celery_app_config.py.example celery_app_config.py
 ```

-Edit them as required. db_config.py must contain a dict containing lists of server names for autocomplete e.g.
+Edit them as required.
+SERVER_URIS_FILE must point to a JSON file containing lists of server names for autocomplete e.g.
 ```
-SERVER_URIS = {
+SERVER_URIS_FILE = 'server_uris.json'
-    "user1":[
-        "mysql://user1@server1:3306/",
-        "mysql://user1@server2:3306/"
-    ],
-    "user2":[
-        "mysql://user2@server1:3306/"
-    ]
-}
-HIVE_URI='mysql://myuser:mypass@myhost:3306/standalone_hc_hive'
+HIVE_URI='mysql://myuser:mypass@myhost:3306/standalone_db_hive'
 ```
+An example can be found in `server_uris.json.example`.

+Note that you can leave `instance/db_config.py` empty, and use the defaults found in db_config.py, or override them at run time with environment variables.

+The following environment variables are supported:
+* SERVER_URIS_FILE - path to JSON file containing server details
+* HIVE_URI - mysql URI of DB copy hive database
+* HIVE_ANALYSIS - name of analysis for submitting new jobs to the hive (not usually needed to be changed)
+* CELERY_BROKER_URL - URL of Celery broker
+* CELERY_RESULT_BACKEND - URL of Celery backend

 Running
 =======